chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 ![tikv-pod-failure](../static/tikv-pod-failure.png)

-## Step 4: Update a chaos experiment
+## Update a chaos experiment

 ```bash
 vim pod-failure-example.yaml # modify pod-failure-example.yaml to what you want
 kubectl apply -f pod-failure-example.yaml
 ```

-## Step 5: Delete a chaos experiment
+## Delete a chaos experiment

 ```bash
 kubectl delete -f pod-failure-example.yaml
 ```

-## Step 6: Watch your chaos experiments in Dashboard
+## Watch your chaos experiments in Dashboard

 Chaos Dashboard is currently only available for TiDB clusters.
 Stay tuned for more supports or join us in making it happen.